Core Values are often clearest when scandal arrives at our door. But by then, it is often too late to stop the damage.

 In the meantime, take time this week to examine your values.
 Can you name them?
 If not, consider the values of your favorite mentor and write them down.
 Or you can take one of the surveys listed above.
 I encourage you to take ownership of your life by determining what you value.

-Next week I will talk about my core values, my mentors and some additional resources for you.
+Next week, I will discuss my core values, my mentors, and some additional resources for you.